wbootcamp/wbootcamp.github.io/_posts/2017-03-29-introducing-tale.md

     git push
 ```

 What do you see 😃 ?
 What did Git just try to do ?
-(Or GitHub ?)
+(Or was it GitHub ?)
 You can take help from the simple explanation below:

 <img src="https://wbootcamp.github.io/assets/basicgit.png"/>